Staff

 Read more

-Patti Affenito (she/her/hers)
+Patti Affenito (she/her)

-Patti Affenito (she/her/hers)
+Patti Affenito (she/her)

 Controller

-Patti (she/her/hers) joined Proteus Fund in September 2018 as Controller.
+Patti joined Proteus Fund in September 2018 as Controller.
 She manages the organization’s financial operations, ensures that financials are prepared and distributed to our funders and programs, and works closely with our Donor Collaboratives and Fiscally Sponsored Project partners to provide financial management support.

-Patti (she/her/hers) joined Proteus Fund in September 2018 as Controller.
+Patti joined Proteus Fund in September 2018 as Controller.
 She manages the organization’s financial operations, ensures that financials are prepared and distributed to our funders and programs, and works closely with our Donor Collaboratives and Fiscally Sponsored Project partners to provide financial management support.

 Prior to joining the Proteus team, Patti worked as Controller for Highland Valley Elder Services and has many years of financial management experience in hospitality, manufacturing, government and social services organizations.
 She holds a BS in Mathematics (magna cum laude) from Westfield State University and an MBA from the Isenberg School of Management at the University of Massachusetts.
 Patti currently resides with her family in Sturbridge, Massachusetts where she was CEO of S.C.I.
 Management for many years and opened the Fieldstone Tavern, a local dining and entertainment venue.
 She is an avid traveler, musician, and sports enthusiast, enjoying volleyball, mountain biking and obstacle races.
 She has served on the Massachusetts Lodging Association Board of Directors, Sturbridge Finance Committee, TRSD Curriculum Committee and was instrumental in designing and lobbying local legislation for tourism funds.
 She is passionate about education, social justice and small business believing that change is only possible through education, diligence and collaboration.